bootkemp/DevOps/Kuberenetes_deployment.md

 Expose your application to the Internet and setup load balancer

-By default, the containers you run on GKE are not accessible from the Internet, because they do not have external IP addresses.
+By default, the containers on GKE are not accessible from the Internet, because they do not have external IP addresses.
-You must explicitly expose your application to traffic from the Internet, run the following command:
+We need to explicitly expose our application:

 	kubectl expose deployment car-showroom --type=LoadBalancer --port 80 --target-port 8050

-The kubectl expose command above creates a Service resource, which provides networking and IP support to your application's Pods.
+This command above creates a Service resource, which provides networking and IP support to your application's Pods.

 GKE creates an external IP and a Load Balancer (subject to billing) for your application.

-The --port flag specifies the port number configured on the Load Balancer, and the --target-port flag specifies the port number that is used by the Pod created by the kubectl run command from the previous step

-If you want to find out the external IP that GKE provisioned for your application, you can inspect the Service with the the following command:
+To inspect the service:

 	kubectl get service